- concerned? How we can help

 - delays and other contractual issues;

-- any other breach of the Mutual Banking Code of Practice or the Electronic Funds Transfer Code of Conduct (this includes complaints with respect to disclosure, breaches of privacy, the closure of accounts, the dispute resolution process, etc); and
+- any other breach of the Mutual Banking Code of Practice or the ePayments Code (this includes complaints with respect to disclosure, breaches of privacy, the closure of accounts, the dispute resolution process, etc); and

 - complaints or concerns regarding an act or omission by bankmecu relating to confidentiality and/or personal privacy.